MotusWTS/motusServer/inst/doc/status_api.md

       curl --data-urlencode json='{"user":"someone","password":"bigsecret"}' https://sgdata.motus.org/status/authenticate_user

    - returns a list with these items:
-      - authToken: character string; 264 random bits, base64-encoded
+      - authToken: string; 264 random bits, base64-encoded
-      - expiry: numeric timestamp of expiry for token
+      - expiry: double; timestamp of expiry for token
-      - userID: integer motus ID for user
+      - userID: integer; motus ID for user
-      - projects: integer vector of project #s user is allowed to request tag detections for
+      - projects: integer array; of project #s user is allowed to request tag detections for
-      - receivers: character vector of serial #s of receivers user is allowed to request tag detections for
+      - receivers: string array of serial #s of receivers user is allowed to request tag detections for

    or